 “We went out and our goal was to put together a great team effort,” he said.
 “We were excited with the results.
 There were tons of personal records.”

-The Sailors will have a last-chance meet Friday and Saturday again in Grand Junction for the Tigers Invitational.
-Currently, Kerbs looks to be the lone Sailor in the mix for qualifying for state for his 6 feet, 2 inches season-best high jump.
+The Sailors will have a last-chance meet on Friday and Saturday again in Grand Junction for the Tigers Invitational.
+Currently, Kerbs looks to be the lone Sailor who is in the mix for qualifying for state for his 6-foot-2 season-best high jump.

 A few Tigers likely state-bound

-Though few in numbers, the Hayden High School track and field team is making some big marks, and another couple of podium finishes at the Rangely 2A Western Slope meet has some Tigers looking at multiple state bids.
+Though small in numbers, the Hayden High School track and field team is making some big marks and another couple of podium finishes at the Rangely 2A Western Slope meet has some Tigers looking at multiple state bids.

-Senior jumping aces Thomas Rauch and Jack Redmond had some of their best marks of the season in their respective events.
+Senior jumping aces Thomas Rauch and Jack Redmond had some of their best marks of the seaosn in their respective events.
 Rauch was second in the league high jump.
 His 6-foot mark was just a quarter inch from his season best.
-Redmond had a big day at the long-jump pit, throwing down a mark of 20 feet, 8.25 inches for the win.
+Redmond had a big day at the long-jump pit, throwing down a mark of 20-feet-8.25 inches for the win.

 Rauch is currently ranked seventh in the state in high jump, and Redmond is fifth in the long jump and seventh in the triple jump.